elmoadorjr/AnkiPH2/Developer-Issues-Notes.md

 e. tabbed_dialog.py

 case 16: I opened deck management - clicked browse decks - then browse decks dialog opened - and it let me subscribe to a free tier deck - but after I subscribed - it automatically installed it - should this be automatic?
 Maybe? i think it being automatic makes it simple - but user should be informed that it will be downloaded automatically when they subscribe via either addon or webapp.

+case 17: I am syncing a 33000 card deck - and downloading UI sucks - its just a text - of 1000/33000 - no UI or beauitiful dialog or something actually modern???

+case 18: just synced the 33,000+ cards nottorney deck - but it shows specifically i synced only 32655 decks - i dont know if this is the actual number of cards that is from the Nottorney Collection in database - there might be missing cards synced??? or leakage?

+case 19: I delete two synced decks that im subscribed to. checking addon behavior. deck management - showing both Installed and up to date?
+What?
+They are gone and deleted - why still showing installed and up to date?
+I click unsubscribe button for each deck - doesnt actually unsubscribe me - it just refreshed the decks and now addon detects i dont have them installed - button still shows im subscribed because its prompting me to unsubscribe - What does the unsubscribe button actually do?
+Is there actually no way to unsubscribe from a deck via addon?